 Instructions

-- Cut chicken into quite small, bite-sized pieces and place into a large bowl (cutting the pieces small ensure that they cook through quickly).
-Season with a bit of salt and freshly ground pepper.
+- Cut the chicken into bite-sized pieces and place them into a large bowl.
 Sprinkle with cornstarch and toss well to evenly coat all the chicken.

-- Meanwhile, combine all the sauce ingredients in a small bowl and set aside.
+- Meanwhile, combine all the sauce ingredients in a small bowl, whisk together and set aside.

-- Pour sauce into skillet and stir to combine.
-Allow to simmer, tossing occasionally, until sauce thickens and coats the chicken.
+- Pour the sauce into the skillet and stir to combine.
+Allow the sauce to simmer with the chicken, stirring as needed, until the sauce thickens and coats the chicken.

 Notes